 The Beatty mudmound/bioherm is such a wonderfully fossiliferous and paleontologically impressive place that, recently, a Public Interest group nominated it for special protection by the Bureau of Land Management.
 No final decision on its eventual status has yet been made, but BLM officials will soon conduct public hearings to determine whether the Beatty mudmound fossil beds should be placed into a special designation called an Area Of Critical Environmental Concern (ACEC, for short).
 If that designation comes to pass, the Beatty mudmound will most certainly become off-limits to all amateur fossil hunters; only those with degrees from an accredited university or personnel representing a museum will then be allowed to collect fossils there.
-Noted fossil-bearing Areas Of Critical Environmental Concern already administered by the BLM include the Savage Canyon Formation, Nevada (yields world-class suites of fossil insects, fresh water mollusks, fish, leaves and seeds, mammals and petrified wood; it contains, as a matter of fact, one of the most complete fossil records of any terrestrial Middle Miocene, roughly 15 million years old, deposit in the world); and the Upper Pleistocene Manix Lake Beds, Mojave Desert, California, where important Ice Age remains of fish, mammals, birds and mollusks occur along the dry channel of the Mojave River near Afton Canyon; in both areas, presently overseen by the Bureau of Land Management, fossil collecting is illegal without a special use permit, a permit given only to trained scientists with a degree who seek to undertake fully verifiable research investigations.
+A noted fossil-bearing Area Of Critical Environmental Concern already administered by the BLM is the Upper Pleistocene Manix Lake Beds, Mojave Desert, California, where important Ice Age remains of fish, mammals, birds and mollusks occur along the dry channel of the Mojave River near Afton Canyon; in both areas, presently overseen by the Bureau of Land Management, fossil collecting is illegal without a special use permit, a permit given only to trained scientists with a degree who seek to undertake fully verifiable research investigations.

 Not only are Ordovician fossils abundant in the vicinity of Beatty, but significant mineral exploration and exploitation also continues.
 For example, a few miles southeast of Beatty lies the Daisy Fluorspar Mine, a private claim once owned by J. Irving Crowell, Jr. and son.
 The Daisy Mine was discovered in 1918 and produced continuously from 1927 through the early 1960s.
 Total production up to that date was approximately 100,000 tons.
 Considerably more has probably been mined sine then, one ought to presume, as the Daisy Flourspar Mine is likely one of the single greatest sources of fluorspar in the history of Nevada.
 The ore bodies occur as hydrothermal replacements in dolomites of the Upper Cambrian (515 million years old) Nopah Formation; cinnabar--mercury sulfide--has also been reported from the Daisy Mine, primarily as thin red stringers between fluorite and bands of calcite.